EXTRA: Emoji and the Law

 They decide that we need an icon of, say, a shovel, then publish a recommendation for what that shovel should look like.

 And then, the companies that make mobile operating systems, like Apple and Google, create their own designs for the shovel emoji.
+Generally, these companies protect their designs with copyrights.

 Apple has hundreds, if not thousands, of copyrights in individual emoji depictions.
+They've been successful at convincing the copyright office to uphold their request.

-There are also open source emoji sets from places like OpenMoji that are free for commercial use.
+There are also open source emoji sets from places like OpenMoji that are are free for commercial use.

 If you go on Amazon, you'll find hundreds of emoji-themed products for sale, from Christmas tree ornaments to earrings.

 Most of them are based on those open source emoji, so it's completely legal for them to sell goods with those designs.
+But as Goldman warned the merchants in China, a threat is lurking in the shadows.

-Because as it turns out, there's a company called Emoji Co.
+Because, as it turns out, there's a company called Emoji Co. that has trademarks on the dictionary word emoji.

 Emoji Co.

 is a licensing company that has obtained trademark registrations for the word emoji in thousands of different product areas.
+Things like pens and mugs and t-shirts, even sex toys.

-And then any product that references the word emoji, they just sue them.
+They do an Amazon search for the word emoji, and then any product that references the word emoji, they just sue them.

 So if I'm selling like a coffee mug that uses an open source poop emoji on it that doesn't infringe on any trademark, Emoji Co.

-can still send me a cease and desist for simply using the word emoji in the description of my product.
+can still send me a cease and desist for simply using the word emoji in the description of my product?

 So the short answer is yes, but it's actually worse.
+The way it works is that Emoji Co.

 will file a lawsuit with hundreds of defendants listed in the lawsuit.
+And then they go to the court.

 They explain that they think there's been trademark infringement by these online merchants.